Huawei tested AI software that could recognize Uighur minorities and alert police, report says

 Also after publication, a Megvii spokesman said the company’s systems are not designed to target or label ethnic groups.

 Chinese officials have said such systems reflect the country’s technological advancement, and that their expanded use can help government responders and keep people safe.
-But to international rights advocates, they are a clear sign of China’s dream of social control — a way to identify unfavorable members of society and squash public dissent.
+But to international rights advocates, they are a sign of China’s dream of social control — a way to identify unfavorable members of society and squash public dissent.
 China’s foreign ministry did not immediately respond to requests for comment.

-Artificial-intelligence researchers and human-rights advocates said they worry the technology’s development and normalization could lead to its spread across the world, as government authorities elsewhere push for a fast and automated way to detect members of ethnic groups they’ve deemed undesirable or a danger to their political control.
+Artificial-intelligence researchers and human rights advocates said they worry the technology’s development and normalization could lead to its spread around the world, as government authorities elsewhere push for a fast and automated way to detect members of ethnic groups they’ve deemed undesirable or a danger to their political control.

-Maya Wang, a China senior researcher at the advocacy group Human Rights Watch, said the country has increasingly used AI-assisted surveillance to closely monitor the general public and oppress minorities, protesters and others deemed threats to the state.
+Maya Wang, a China senior researcher at the advocacy group Human Rights Watch, said the country has increasingly used AI-assisted surveillance to monitor the general public and oppress minorities, protesters and others deemed threats to the state.

 “China’s surveillance ambition goes way, way, way beyond minority persecution,” Wang said, but “the persecution of minorities is obviously not exclusive to China. … And these systems would lend themselves quite well to countries that want to criminalize minorities.”